 Contest 1 - November,

 Contest 3- January,

 Contest 5 - March

 This also consists of 5 contests to be taken from November to March (for grades 4-6).
 Each test is 30 min and has 6 questions.
 You can enrol in either of the 2 divisions - the Pythagorean division or Euclidean division for each grade level.
-The Pythagorean division requires above average problem-solving skills and Euclidean requires average problem-solving skills.
-But I've generally found that both the levels are slightly easier than MOEMS.
+The Pythagorean division requires above-average problem-solving skills and Euclidean requires average problem-solving skills.
+But I've generally found that both levels are slightly easier than MOEMS.

 Grades: 2-3, 4-6 and 7-9 and there's also Calculus